Matthew 19:26 “with God all things are possible.”

-St. James’ is a Church of England Primary Academy in the Portsmouth and Winchester Diocesan Academies Trust where pupils and staff work together in the knowledge and love of God.
+St. James’ is a Church of England Primary Academy in the Diocese of Chichester Academies Trust where pupils and staff work together in the knowledge and love of God.
 We try to act out our faith in our daily lives, with Christ as our example.
 We see education as an integral part of the mission of the Church to proclaim all that is good in human living, inspired through the work of God.

 We aim to provide our students, within a Christian environment, with a high quality primary education which will prepare them for the challenges and opportunities of life ahead, both in terms of a move to secondary school and in their home lives.